-- 14 US GAAP requires most equity instruments to be carried at fair value with changes recognised through profit or loss.
+- US GAAP requires most equity instruments to be carried at fair value with changes recognised through profit or loss.
 For equity instruments using level three measurements whose fair value is not readily determinable, an entity may elect to carry the equity instrument at cost subject to impairment.
-For such instruments, there is a qualitative assessment each reporting period using indicators, such as significant deterioration in the earnings performance, a significant adverse change in the general market condition, factors that raise significant concerns about the investee's ability to continue as a going concern, etc. - The notion of 'other than temporary' impairment that was previously applied to equity instruments classified as AFS is no longer in use.
+Cost needs to be adjusted for observable price changes in orderly transactions for the identical or a similar investment of the same issuer, and the entity should make a reasonable effort to identify any observable transactions. - For such instruments, there is a qualitative assessment each reporting period using indicators, such as significant deterioration in the earnings performance, a significant adverse change in the general market condition, factors that raise significant concerns about the investee's ability to continue as a going concern, etc. - The notion of 'other than temporary' impairment that was previously applied to equity instruments classified as AFS is no longer in use.

-Japanese GAAP
+JAPANESE GAAP

-Under Japanese GAAP, equity instruments that are not held for trading are carried at FVOCI (similar to the AFS category in IAS 39).
-If the fair value is extremely difficult to obtain, the instruments are carried at cost.

-- 17 For equity instruments carried at FVOCI, an entity uses judgement to recognise an impairment loss when the fair value has declined significantly, unless the fair value is expected to recover.
+- Under Japanese GAAP, equity instruments that are not held for trading are carried at FVOCI (similar to the AFS category in IAS 39).
+If the fair value is extremely difficult to obtain, the instruments are carried at cost. - For equity instruments carried at FVOCI, an entity uses judgement to recognise an impairment loss when the fair value has declined significantly, unless the fair value is expected to recover.
 However, the standard indicates that: - a) if the fair value has declined more than 30% but less than 50%, the entity shall assess the recoverability; and - b) if the fair value has declined more than 50%, the investment is presumed to be impaired, unless the entity can prove otherwise. - If the entity assesses that the fair value is expected to recover close to the original value within a year, it does not recognise an impairment loss.
-However, the entity cannot conclude that the value is expected to recover if any of the following has occurred: a) the fair value has declined significantly in the past two years, b) the net assets of the investee are negative, and c) the investee has incurred losses for the past two years and is expecting a loss in the next. - 19 For equity instruments carried at cost, an entity shall recognise an impairment loss when the value has declined significantly, unless it can demonstrate that the decline is recoverable.
+However, the entity cannot conclude that the value is expected to recover if any of the following has occurred: a) the fair value has declined significantly in the past two years, b) the net assets of the investee are negative, and c) the investee has incurred losses for the past two years and is expecting a loss in the next year. - For equity instruments carried at cost, an entity shall recognise an impairment loss when the value has declined significantly, unless it can demonstrate that the decline is recoverable.